C3S/collecting_society_docker/README.rst

                 | maps to ``@command`` functions in the `project script`_
-``tasks``       list of tasks to perform consecutively for each command ``NAME``        name of the task, required for all tasks ``ACTION``      | actions to perform consecutivky for each task,
+``tasks``       list of tasks to perform consecutively for each command ``NAME``        name of the task, required for all tasks ``ACTION``      | actions to perform consecutively for each task,
                 | maps to ``@action`` functions in the `project script`_
 ``actions``     | *[dictionary]* configuration values available in actions
-                | *[list]* action group with actions to perform consecutivley
+                | *[list]* action group with actions to perform consecutively
 =============== ===============================================================

 Commands can be invoked via the `project script`_.
 For available commands, see the ``@command`` decorated functions in the script.

-Each command processes its task list and for each task the defined actions consecutivley.
+Each command processes its task list and for each task the defined actions consecutively.
 Each action receives the task dictionary and expects the task to have the proper key/value pairs (e.g. repos need a source, etc).
 The command/action config dictionary is also available to the actions and might configure how the action should be performed.
 For available actions, see the